mamedev/buildtools/README.md

 ### Installation
 If you are installing it in a location other than the default (*c:\msys64* or *c:\msys32*), after you unpack double-click : **autorebase.bat**

-To open a non-posix shell there are two batch files: **win32env.bat** for regular windows console, and **win32con.bat** for fancy looking conemu console.
+To open a non-posix shell there are two batch files: **win32env.bat** for regular Windows console, and **win32con.bat** for fancy looking ConEmu console.

 **Important** thing is to setup your git environment first
 ```sh
 git config --global core.autocrlf true
 ```

-And if you are contributor
+And if you are a contributor:
 ```sh
 git config --global user.email youremail@something.com
 git config --global user.name "Firstname Lastname"